-Although Lake Windermere is the local lake, we tend to send guests over to Ullswater- a tranquil lake, stunning scenery and…. you get 10% discount package Ullswater Steamers They operate 5 heritage steamers
+Although Lake Windermere is the local lake, we tend to send guests over to Ullswater- a tranquil lake, stunning scenery and…. you get 10% discount on Ullswater Steamers They operate 5 heritage steamers

 There are some wonderful wild life and walks.
 Ullswater is one of the few lakes that you can walk around the whole lake- no private millionaire houses preventing you from enjoying a walk on the shores as we have on Windermere